ClaytonsCreations/Indeed-Web-Scraping/README.md

 ### SQL
 Utilized postgreSQL to build a table and import the data from our csv file and normalize the data.

+### Heroku
+Created a heroku app that allows visitors to post new jobs to the site on a map.

+### HTML Table
+used D3 to pull data from JSON files into a table that then is filtered to allow user to type and limit the job postings.

+### Leaflet
+Utilized JavaScript Leaflet to map out the locations of the current postings.
+Due to the general addresses used on indeed, we clustered the markers on the map.

+### Data Limitations
+We only pulled the data once and job postings would be outdated.
+Catalina Island had a limited number of jobs that we later realized many jobs were duplicates but posted on different days.
+Not much salary data available to compare.

+Project Team